-University Hospital cafeteria - LOBO ID must be worn to get a discount.
+• University Hospital cafeteria - LOBO ID must be worn to get a discount.

-Happy Heart Bistro- Domenici West Basement level (same building as the Medical Book Store)
+• Happy Heart Bistro- Domenici West Basement level (same building as the Medical Book Store) To order online from the Happy Heart Bistro

 A microwave and refrigerator are available in the student lab storeroom.
 No food can be stored in any other student lab area.